 The Philippine Air Force Flying School

 The Philippine Air Force Flying School is the “Air Force Academy of the Philippines”.
-Located at the pine-tree clad Fernando Air Base in Lipa City Batangas province, it is responsible for the training of all the future pilots of the Philippine Air Force.
+Located at the pine-tree-clad Fernando Air Base in Lipa City Batangas province, it is responsible for the training of all the future pilots of the Philippine Air Force.

 In the past, you can directly join the Philippine Air Force Flying School (PAFFS) right after college through the Aviation Cadet Program (ACP) and start your Military Pilot Training (MPT) as a DODO Cadet in the Philippine Air Force Flying School.
-But since the Philippine Air Force discontinued the Aviation Cadet Program of the PAFFS, the only way take the Military Pilot Training is to become an officer in the PAF with the rank of 2nd Lieutenant.
+But since the Philippine Air Force discontinued the Aviation Cadet Program of the PAFFS, the only way to take the Military Pilot Training is to become an officer in the PAF with the rank of 2nd Lieutenant or higher.
 There are two ways to accomplish this.
 The first is to join the Philippine Air Force Officer Candidate School (PAFOCS) or the Philippine Military Academy (PMA).